Skip to main content

 Waiting for OAP before applying for SSAH.
 SSAH does not require OAP registration.
 You can apply for SSAH today regardless of where you are in the OAP process.

 Thinking you have to choose one or the other.
 You do not.
-They are separate programs.
-Getting one does not reduce or replace the other.
+They are separate programs with their own eligibility rules; many families pursue both.

 Not knowing SSAH exists.
 Many families spend years on the OAP waitlist without SSAH because nobody told them about it.
 It is the most commonly missed program.